BAL Most Valuable Player

 The Basketball Africa League Hakeem Olajuwon Most Valuable Player Award (MVP) is an annual Basketball Africa League (BAL) award given to the best player of a given season.
 The award is named after all-time great Hakeem Olajuwon.
 The award was first handed out in the inaugural season to Walter Hodge.

+From the 2024 season, fan voting was introduced in the process with 25% of the score being determined by online fan votes.
+Fans could vote on a selected pool of players.

+Five different players have won the award thus far.